Contact a community legal clinic

 Seven law schools in Ontario have a legal aid clinic staffed by law students who are supervised by lawyers.

-You can find a SLASS at the following locations:
+You can find a SLSO at the following locations:

 - Lakehead University (Thunder Bay)

 If you have a low income and live in their service area, or if you are a student, you might be able to get help from one of these clinics.